bozsahin/ccglab/README.md

 wget (downloader)

-zip (compressor/decompressor)

 sudo (if you want the installer to install SBCL and rlwrap for you--recommended)

-They come mostly standard in many linuxes.
+With the exception of apt-get/brew the rest is already available in most if not all linuxes.
 To make sure, do 'which apt-get' etc to find out.
-You need them before CCGlab install.

 --Cem Bozsahin